thayol/sso-timer/README.md

 ## Setup

-Put your favicon to `src/favicon-32x32.png` and your page background to `src/background.jpg` Perform the championship time update.
+1. Put your favicon to `src/favicon-32x32.png` and your page background to `src/background.jpg`
+1. Perform the championship time update.
+1. Make sure that your web host consumes PHP files using PHP 8 or newer

 ## Updating Championship Times